Should you use bioactive substrate in your leopard gecko’s enclosure?

 You should also provide a cooler area at night with a temperature between 75-80° degrees Fahrenheit (27° C)and a warmer basking area during the day with a temperature between 90-95° degrees Fahrenheit (32° C).

-You have the option of mixing your bioactive substrate, but buying a pre-mixed substrate specifically tailored to your leopard gecko’s needs is the better choice, especially when it comes to regulating the humidity levels in the enclosure.
+You have the option of mixing your bioactive substrate, but buying a pre-mixed substrate tailored explicitly to your leopard gecko’s needs is the better choice, especially when it comes to regulating the humidity levels in the enclosure.

 Every item you add to your gecko’s bioactive enclosure, including the substrate, plants, and tank custodians, depends on each other to thrive and maintain a balanced environment.

 You should take extra care to ensure each of these components is compatible with one another, so be sure to do your research when building a suitable bioactive enclosure for your leopard gecko.

 What Types of Substrates Should You Avoid With Leopard Geckos?